aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/usage/usage.md

 webpack will read and analyze the entry point and its dependencies (including transitive(傳遞性) dependencies).
 Then it will bundle them all into `app.bundle.js`.

 ![](./how-it-works.png)

+### Getting Serious

+To gain full access to webpack’s flexibility, we need to create a “configuration file”.